 We have a team of experienced specialists who provide sheltered services including:

 - Management of your scheme and its facilities

 - Monitoring contractor performance, such as cleaning and grounds maintenance

-Our sheltered services specialists regularly visit all of our schemes and hold monthly surgeries, where they come in to talk to residents about any issues they may have and provide regular updates on actions arising.
-You can find a full schedule for when these visits will be taking place on the noticeboards in our schemes.
-They also carry out welcome visits for all new tenants to help them settle into their new home and will assess if you require any support or assistance to help maintain your independence.
-Their contact details are displayed on the notice boards in all our schemes.
+Our sheltered services specialists regularly visit all our schemes and hold monthly surgeries, where they come in to talk to tenants about any issues they may have and provide regular updates on actions arising.
+You can find a full schedule of when these visits will be taking place on the noticeboards in our schemes.
+They also carry out welcome visits for all new tenants to help you settle into your new home, and will assess whether you require any support or assistance to help maintain your independence.
+Their contact details are displayed on the noticeboards in all our schemes.

 How to apply for sheltered housing

 To be eligible, you need to be aged 60 or over (unless you have exceptional circumstances).
 To apply, visit the Bucks Home Choice website.

 Prevention Matters is a free service that helps people regain their confidence, supports them to remain active and independent, and helps prevent loneliness and isolation.
 We may be able to refer you to the service, which is provided by Connection Support and funded by Buckinghamshire Council.
 They can't accept a referral if you already have a care package in place, or are already receiving care provided or funded by Buckinghamshire Council.